OmniLearned: A Foundation Model Framework for All Tasks Involving Jet Physics: OmniLearned

 for a neural network model $v_\theta(z_t,t)$ with trainable parameters $\theta$ is related to the flow matching loss function

 through a time-dependent weight $w(t) = \left [ \frac{\sigma + \alpha}{\sigma^2 + \alpha^2} \right ]^2$.

 Even though both formulations lead to similar losses, the training convergence rate and sample quality between diffusion and flow matching models can be different, with flow matching models often leading to better generation quality with similar number of sampling steps as the diffusion training.
-For this reason, we change the velocity prediction from \omni to the flow matching objective in Eq.~\ref{eq:fm}.
+For this reason, we change the velocity prediction from \omni to the flow matching objective in Eq.~\ref{eq:fm} resulting in the combined loss:

 This change also leads to the modification to the function $\alpha$ in Eq.~\ref{eq:loss} that multiplies the cross entropy term evaluated over perturbed inputs.